 The following is a description of the principal risks of each Fund's portfolio that may adversely affect its net asset value and total return.
 Unless otherwise stated, these risks apply to each Fund.
-There are other circumstances (including additional risks that are not described here) which could prevent a Fund from achieving its investment objective.
 It is important to read all of the disclosure information provided and to understand that you may lose money by investing in a Fund.